2023 The Cinderella Army

 Friday September 29

 We make an early departure, to begin exploring the story of D-Day.
-We'll pause in Aldershot, to see where thousands of Canadians were encamped for training before heading into action.
+We'll being with a visit at the Aldershot Military Museum, in the heart of the area where thousands of Canadians were encamped for training in the early 1940s.

 After lunch we visit The D-Day Story, located on Southsea Common right on the coast.
 This museum expertly tells the story of the D-Day build-up, and features a very rare LCT landing craft.
 From here it is a short stroll along the promenade to the beautiful Portsmouth Naval Memorial, which commemorates nearly 25,000 sailors of the two great wars who were lost at sea.
 Overnight Southampton - Hilton at the Ageas Bowl.
 [B,L]